microsoft/cobalt/infra/modules/providers/azure/app-insights/README.md

 ### Usage in a Cobalt Template

-Sample usage of the Service Plan and App Insights modules together in a Cobalt template:
+Sample usage of the Service Plan and App Insights modules in a Cobalt template:

 ```
 variable "resource_group_name" {